Grandma Jo’s Artichoke Quiche

 Instructions

-• Drain both cans of artichoke hearts and squeeze all of the moisture out.
-Then roughly chop the artichoke hearts. (not too small)
+• Drain both cans of artichoke hearts and squeeze out all excess moisture.
+Roughly chop the artichokes (not too small).

-• In a pan at medium heat saute the artichoke hearts, chopped garlic, salt, pepper, and crushed red pepper in butter and olive oil until fragrant and incorporated. (about 5-7 minutes)
+• In a pan over medium heat, sauté the chopped artichokes with garlic, salt, pepper, and crushed red pepper in butter and olive oil until fragrant and fully incorporated, about 5–7 minutes.
+Remove from heat.

-• In a bowl add 4 room temperature eggs and heavy cream.
-Whisk until incorporated.
-Then whisk in the grated Pecorino Romano Cheese.
+• In a large bowl, add the room temperature eggs and heavy cream.
+Whisk until fully combined, then whisk in the grated Pecorino Romano cheese.

-• Fold in the mozzarella and add another pinch of salt & pepper.
+• Fold in the freshly shredded mozzarella cheese and add another pinch of salt and pepper to taste.

-• Pour the mixture into a deep dish Pillsbury pie plate.
-Bake at 350 degrees F for 50-60 minutes.
+• Pour the mixture into a deep dish pie crust.

-• Allow quiche to rest a half hour before slicing.
-Serve warm or cold!
-Make it!
+• Allow the quiche to rest for at least 30 minutes before slicing.
+Serve warm or cold.

 Nutrition